Investment management for independent minds.

 Q: What's your investment philosophy?

-A: Prices don't reflect perfect information; they reflect humanity: millions of people making provisional guesses with incomplete information.
+A: Prices don't reflect perfect information; they reflect humanity: millions of people making provisional guesses with incomplete knowledge, distorted incentives, and varying time horizons.
 That single insight reshapes everything about portfolio construction, risk, and resilience.

 Q: Are you always this philosophical?